East Africa

 Belgian troops and native Congolese porters crossing into East Africa, 1918.
 (Source: Wikipedia)

 The campaign in East Africa was a showdown between the British, Belgian and Portuguese Empires on the one side and German Empire on the other.
-Mainly taking place in German East Africa (modern Tanzania), most of the fighting was between black African troops raised in the colonies, led by European officers.
+Mainly taking place in German East Africa (modern-day Tanzania), most of the fighting was between black African troops raised in the colonies, led by European officers.
 The fighting took place over a massive area three times the size of the German Reich.
 It was long-drawn-out and extremely costly both in terms of loss of life and use of resources.
 The death toll was estimated to be 105,000, similar to the number killed in the Battle of the Somme (July – November 1916).
 However, what made it different from the Western Front was that the majority of the deaths were due to disease, and most of the dead were local people.

 Why did the First World War come to East Africa?